 \subsection{Validity of LMPC for single impurity systems}

 Before applying the LMPC-based protocol to multi-impurity systems, we first examine its consistency with the MPC-based protocol for single-impurity systems.
 In principle, the LMPC-based protocol with $\chi^I_p$ as the local observable is equivalent to the MPC-based definition with $O = \chi^m$.
-This is because they both imply the correspondence relation of $\chi^m_{{\rm neq}}(T_L,\mu_L,T_R,\mu_R) = \chi^m_{{\rm eq}} (T^\ast,\mu^\ast,T^\ast,\mu^\ast)$, provided that the ZPC for the local observable can be achieved.
+This is because they both lead to the correspondence relation $\chi^m_{{\rm neq}}(T_L,\mu_L,T_R,\mu_R) = \chi^m_{{\rm eq}} (T^\ast,\mu^\ast,T^\ast,\mu^\ast)$, provided that the ZPC for the local observable can be achieved.
 Nevertheless, for a real system the equality in the above relation is subject to a small error due to the finite band width of the leads, which could affect the two local observables somewhat differently.
 Consequently, in \Fig{figa5} the resulting $\TMPC$ and $T^{\ast, {\rm LMPC}}$ exhibit some minor deviation.

-\Figure{figa4}(a) shows the $T^\ast$ of a noninteracting single-impurity system under an antisymmetric bias voltage as a function of $\epsilon_d$.
+\Figure{figa5}(a) shows the $T^\ast$ of a noninteracting single-impurity system under an antisymmetric bias voltage as a function of $\epsilon_d$.
 It is found that, while the $T^{\ast,{\rm LMPC}}$ agree closely with the $T^{\ast,{\rm MPC}}$ outside the NR region, they display an appreciable difference in the NR region despite the overall similar lineshape.

-In the NR region, if the value of the monitored local observable (such as $\chi^I_p$ and $\chi^m$) is strongly affected by the emergence of quantum resonances, it could be difficult for $O$ to reach the ZPC by just tuning the $T_p$.
-In such a case, the $T^\ast$ have to be determined by searching for the $T_p$ that yields a minimal nonzero perturbation of $O$ ($\delta O_p$).
-Thus, the resulting $T^{\ast,{\rm LMPC}}$ or $T^{\ast,{\rm MPC}}$ often exhibit a large oscillation because the minimal $\delta O_p$ tend to vary sensitively due to the nonlocal excitations introduced by the quantum resonances.
+In the NR region, if the value of the monitored local observable (such as $\chi^I_p$ and $\chi^m$) is strongly affected by the emergence of quantum resonances, it could be difficult to reach the ZPC by simply tuning the $T_p$.
+In such a case, $T^\ast$ has to be determined by searching for the $T_p$ that yields a minimal nonzero perturbation to $O$ ($\delta O_p$).
+Thus, the resulting $T^{\ast,{\rm LMPC}}$ or $T^{\ast,{\rm MPC}}$ may exhibit large oscillations and deviate from each other because the minimal $\delta O_p$ tends to vary sensitively with the nonlocal excitations introduced by the emerging quantum resonance.

-Figure~\ref{figa4}(b) depicts the relative deviation of $\chi^m$ of the nonequilibrium impurity system from that of the reference equilibrium system, $\Delta \chi^m = \chi^m_{\rm eq} / \chi^m_{\rm neq} - 1$.
+Figure~\ref{figa5}(b) depicts the relative deviation of $\chi^m$ of the nonequilibrium impurity system from that of the reference equilibrium system, $\Delta \chi^m = \chi^m_{\rm eq} / \chi^m_{\rm neq} - 1$.
 Evidently, while $\Delta \chi^m$ almost vanishes with either $T^{\ast,{\rm MPC}}$ or $T^{\ast,{\rm LMPC}}$, it remains of a finite magnitude in the NR region where the ZPC cannot be reached.
 In contrast, the $\TZCC$ are almost constant in the whole range of $\ep_d$ with a considerably larger $\Delta \chi^m$, and they show no sign of quantum resonances at all.